General Electric Company (GE) Shares Soar Above 1-Year High

 Sponsored

-The average price point forecasted by analysts for General Electric Company (GE) is $109.35, which is $2.97 above the current market price.
-The public float for GE is 1.08B, and currently, short sellers hold a 1.23% ratio of that floaft.
-The average trading volume of GE on June 27, 2023 was 5.78M shares.
+The average price point forecasted by analysts for General Electric Company (GE) is $110.65, which is -$1.13 below the current market price.
+The public float for GE is 1.08B, and currently, short sellers hold a 1.29% ratio of that float.
+The average trading volume of GE on July 03, 2023 was 5.71M shares.

 GE’s Market Performance

-The stock of General Electric Company (GE) has seen a -1.73% decrease in the past week, with a 3.44% rise in the past month, and a 14.32% gain in the past quarter.
-The volatility ratio for the week is 1.85%, and the volatility levels for the past 30 days are at 1.97% for GE.
-The simple moving average for the last 20 days is -0.22% for GE’s stock, with a simple moving average of 32.34% for the last 200 days.
+The stock of General Electric Company (GE) has seen a 5.85% increase in the past week, with a 8.19% rise in the past month, and a 16.80% gain in the past quarter.
+The volatility ratio for the week is 1.60%, and the volatility levels for the past 30 days are at 1.87% for GE.
+The simple moving average for the last 20 days is 4.14% for GE’s stock, with a simple moving average of 37.51% for the last 200 days.

 Analysts’ Opinion of GE